top of page

 Beach Monitoring Project

-NEXT MONITORING SESSION -
+NEXT MONITORING SESSION

-Whole beach measurement - TBC
+Whole beach measurement - 3 May

 Beach monitoring is a major project for the Port Fairy Coastal Group.
 The monitoring provides detailed information to Moyne Shire Council and State Government Agencies for use in developing a response to erosion and predicted rises in sea level.
 Every six weeks we use a drone to accurately measure beach profiles along 4km of East Beach.
 The table to the right illustrates recent changes against historic data see here for explanation, or here for historic data.